Jeiwan/uniswapv3-book/content/docs/milestone_3/liquidity-calculation.md

         );
 ```

-When current price is within a range:
+When current price is within a range, we're picking the smaller $L$:
 ```solidity
 } else if (sqrtPriceX96 <= sqrtPriceBX96) {
     uint128 liquidity0 = getLiquidityForAmount0(